 Downtown Seattle Commute Choices

-According to new survey results, telework reached an all-time high among downtown Seattle workers in 2019.
-The Center City Mode Split Survey indicates that 6% of downtown employees worked remotely or shifted their schedules to avoid peak-hour commutes, with the total number of these “trip” types tripling since 2010.
-As many as 14% of workers telework at least one day per week.
+According to new survey results from Commute Seattle, telework reached an all-time high among downtown Seattle workers in 2019.
+The Center City Mode Split Survey, conducted biannually, indicates that 6% of downtown employees worked remotely or shifted their schedules to avoid peak-hour commutes, with the total number of these “trip” types tripling since 2010.
+As many as 14% of workers say they telework at least one day a week.

-Similar to prior years, transit remains the preferred mode of transportation for nearly half (46%) of all center city employees during peak morning commute hours (6 a.m. to 9 a.m.).
+Similar to prior years, transit remains the most popular way for weekday peak-hour commuters (6 a.m to 9 a.m.) to travel downtown, accounting for nearly half (46%) of trips.
 This translates to more than 135,000 commuters choosing bus, light rail, commuter rail, streetcar and walk-on ferry trips.
-The number of transit commuters is nearly double the amount of those who drive alone.
-Here is a breakdown of how commuters travel into downtown Seattle:
+The number of transit commuters across these modes is nearly double the number of those who drive alone.
+Additionally, more than half of commuters (54%) reported taking transit at least once a week.
+Here is a breakdown of how commuters travel into downtown Seattle.

 Beating The Squeeze With New Modes

-Last year was a historic one in transportation as commuters used multiple modes to beat Seattle Squeeze impacts.
+Last year was a historic year in transportation as commuters used multiple modes to beat Seattle Squeeze impacts.
 One in four commuters shifted their travel patterns over the past year to better navigate this changing landscape.
-Additionally, the study finds that 36% of commuters use more than one mode of transportation during the workweek.
+Additionally, the study finds that 36% of commuters use more than one mode of transportation during the work week.
 These multi-modal commuters primarily choose transit and telework.

 From 2010-2019 center city drive alone commutes increased by approximately 6,000 while all other modes grew by approximately 82,000 commutes.
 The drive alone rate fell nine percentage points since 2010 while downtown added over 90,000 jobs.